osamaayub/MemoriesApp/README.md

 Start the backend server:

     npm start
-if there is no node modules folder in it run the following command to get all the dependencies in your project otherwise it will return error
+if there is no node modules folder in it run the following command to get all the dependencies in your project otherwise it will return an error
        npm install

 Client Side